Australian inventions that changed the world

 In 1972 Bill Mollison had the epiphany which led to the development of permaculture, a concept that uses a natural approach to designing self-sufficient human settlements and agricultural systems.
 Today permaculture is an alternative to chemical-based agriculture which can be harmful to humans and the environment

 11. Wi-fi technology

 In 1992 John O' Sullivan and the CSIRO developed wi-fi technology.
 John and his colleagues were originally looking for black holes when they realised the potential of the technology.

 12. Ultrasound scanner

 In 1976 Ausonics commercialised the ultrasound scanner.
-While studying ultrasound technology, CSIRO's Ultrasonic Research Centre discovered a way to differentiate ultrasound echoes bouncing off soft tissue in the body and converting them to TV images.
+Studying ultrasound from 1959 onwards, the Ultrasonics Research Section of the Commonwealth Acoustrics Laboratories Branch (later to become the Ultrasonic Institute) discovered a way to differentiate ultrasound echoes bouncing off soft tissue in the body and converting them to TV images.
 This discovery forever changed pre-natal care as it gave expecting parents a window to the foetus without x-ray exposure.
 Ultrasound technology is also used in the diagnoses of medical problems of the breast, abdomen, and reproductive organs.